People

 Giovanni Albini

 Giovanni Albini (b.
-1982), composer, ukulelist and music theorist, is a tenured professor of Music Theory, Solfège and Music Perception and head of research at the Conservatory “Antonio Vivaldi” of Alessandria, where he has established the world’s first Bachelor’s degree program in Ukulele, teaches Composition at the bachelors of the Conservatory of Lugano (Swiss Confederation), and is an academic member of the Istituto di Studi Superiori dell’Insubria “Gerolamo Cardano”.
+1982), composer, ukulelist and music theorist, is a tenured professor of Music Theory, Solfège and Music Perception, head of research, and delegate for international projects at the Conservatory “Antonio Vivaldi” of Alessandria, where he has established the world’s first Bachelor’s degree program in Ukulele, teaches Composition at the bachelors of the Conservatory of Lugano (Swiss Confederation), and is an academic member of the Istituto di Studi Superiori dell’Insubria “Gerolamo Cardano”.
+He is the coordinator of the joint PhD program in “Practices and Repertoires of Italian Music,” administratively based at the Conservatory of Alessandria.
+He is the scientific director of the national project “Casta Diva”, funded by PNRR funds.
 He is the research coordinator of ANDA – Associazione Nazionale Docenti AFAM.
 He taught the seminar Quantitative Methods for Art at The University School for Advanced Studies IUSS Pavia, an Italian Public Institution devoted to research and higher education.
 He holds a BM, a MM and a PgD in Composition, a BS and a MS in Mathematics and a MM in Classical Guitar.
 He received his Ph.D in music composition from the Estonian Academy of Music and Theatre in Tallinn.
 His theoretical research focuses on mathematically informed aesthetic theories of music composition, mathematical music theory and its application to composition and he devoted himself with special interest to soundtracks for interactive media, algorithmic music and non linear composition systems.
 He has given several lectures on these topics at many universities and conservatories including Curtis Institute of Music, Yale University (USA), Universidad Nacional Autónoma de México (MX), Open University (UK), Lithuanian Union of Composers (LT), Politecnico di Milano (IT), etc. In March 2023, he presented his research on contemporary ukulele music during seminars for composition classes at esteemed institutions like The Juilliard School in New York and the Curtis Institute of Music in Philadelphia.
 He has written several concert music scores as well as many tracks and sound designs for video art, exhibitions, multimedia, commercials, trailers, videogames and television.
 He is the founding Artistic Director of the highSCORE New Music Center and of the highSCORE Festival, today’s principal Italian Contemporary Music Festival offering masterclasses.
 Moreover, he is a ukulelist devoted to the modern and classical reportoire who commissions and performs new contemporary classical music written for the ukulele and transcribe classical and renowned contemporary and twentieth century scores for it.
-He is an Aquila Corde Armoniche official endorser.
+The recordings of his music are published by Brilliant Classics, Da Vinci and Stradivarius.
+His ukulele transcriptions are edited by Ricordi and exclusively distributed by Hal Leonard.

 Giovanni Cestino